 When to replace your Spectra breast pump valves

 How often you need to replace your Spectra breast pump valves depends on how often you pump.
 After a while, the elasticity of the silicone parts wear down.
 If you’re using duck valves, plan on replacing them every 6-8 weeks – or every 4 weeks if you’re exclusively expressing.
 If you’re using valve head & membrane sets, plan on replacing those every 6-8 weeks – or every 2-4 weeks if you’re exclusively expressing.
-The first sign that your valves need to be replaced is almost always a reduction in suction.
-Look membranes that don’t lay flat on valve heads, and duckbill valves with an obvious gaping gap in the slit when not in use.
+The first sign that your valves need to be replaced is always a reduction in suction.
+Look for membranes that don’t lay flat on valve heads.
 Always replace valves if you see tears.
 Most often you will not see your valves need replacing for wear and tear.